 - To determine whether the injury is complete or incomplete

 - To determine if the injury fits into a particular pattern [see below]

 Initial care in the hospital, as in the prehospital setting, aims to ensure adequate airway, breathing, cardiovascular function, and spinal immobilization.
-Acute spinal cord injury should be treated in intensive care unit, especially injuries to the cervical spinal cord
+Acute spinal cord injury should be treated in the intensive care unit, especially injuries to the cervical spinal cord

 Following reflexes must be seen in patients of spinal injury

 |Babinski||Upper motor neuron||Stroking the plantar aspect of foot proximal lateral to distal medial||Toes plantar flex||Toes extend and splay|

 |Oppenheim||Upper motor neuron||Rubbing the tibial crest proximal to distal||Toes plantar flex||Toes extend and splay|

 |Cremasteric||T12-L1||Stroking the tibial crest proximal to distal||Upward motion of the||No motion of the scrotum|

 |Anal wink||S2-S4||Stroking skin around anus||Anal sphincter contracts||No anal sphincter contraction|